apache/felix/configadmin-plugins/interpolation/README.md

 ## Configuration of the plugin

+### Consistent processing

+It is recommended to configure the ConfigAdmin to only start processing once this plugin is active.
+In case of the Felix ConfigAdmin implementation, this can be achieved by using the following property:

+* `felix.cm.config.plugins`: `org.apache.felix.configadmin.plugin.interpolation`

+### Secrets lookup

-The plugin needs to be provided with the directory where the secrets can be found on the local filesystem.
+In order to look up secrets on the filesystem, the plugin must be provided with the directory where these can be found.

 This is done through the following property: